-What complications can occur if dry eyes not treated timely?
+What complications of dry eye can occur if it is not treated timely?

 Dry eye syndrome occurs when eyes are not able to make an adequate amount of tears.
 It will cause your eyes to become inflamed or swollen.